Adapting Machine Learning Diagnostic Models to New Populations Using a Small Amount of Data: Results from Clinical Neuroscience: Discussion

-There is an increasing body of work which has recognized the value of hand-crafted features~\autocite{schulz2020different, dufumier2022representation, wang2023bias}{}.
+There is a growing body of recent work that has re-recognized the value of these hand-crafted features for neuroimaging~\autocite{schulz2020different, dufumier2022representation, wang2023bias, dufumier2024exploring}{}.
 For example in~\autocite{wang2023bias}{}, machine learning models trained with derived imaging features perform similar to, sometimes even better than, those built using raw brain scans for Alzheimer’s disease, schizophrenia, and autism spectrum disorder diagnosis tasks.
 It has also been found that, with large-scale neuroimaging data, deep learning algorithms using raw brain images do not improve the accuracy for sex and age prediction compared to models that use such derived features~\autocite{schulz2020different}{}.
-These existing results, as also our findings in this paper coming from the angle of domain shift and adaptation, indicate that it is difficult to glean representations from neuroimaging data using neural networks that can outperform hand-crafted imaging features in a robust and reproducible way, and there there is a lot of room for improvement in how deep networks are used for such data~\autocite{dufumier2022representation,geirhos2020shortcut, degrave2021ai}{}.
+These existing results, as also our findings in this paper coming from the angle of domain shift and adaptation, indicate that it is difficult to glean representations from neuroimaging data using neural networks that can outperform hand-crafted imaging features in a robust and reproducible way, and there there is a lot of room for improvement in how deep networks are used for such data~\autocite{dufumier2024exploring, dufumier2022representation,geirhos2020shortcut, degrave2021ai}{}.